GuangLun2000/GuangLun2000.github.io/awards.md

 - Aug 2023：**FEPG Scholarship (Top 0.5%)**<br>Funded by Fujian Energy Petrochemical Group
 - May 2023：**XiamenAir Scholarship (Top 1%)**<br>Funded by Xiamen Airline, 30 students each year
-- May 2023：Outstanding Student Leaders of Fuzhou University
+- May 2023：Outstanding Student Leaders of FZU
 - May 2021：Merit Student of Fuzhou University
-- July 2023：*Nomination for Baosteel Scholarship (1/1200)*
+- July 2023：*Nomination for Baosteel Scholarship*
-- Sep 2022：*Nomination for China National Scholarship (3/1200)*
+- Sep 2022：*Nomination for China National Scholarship*
-- June 2022：*Nomination for China Telecom Scholarship (1/1200)*<br>
+- June 2022：*Nomination for China Telecom Scholarship*<br>

 ## Services